German documentary on Murnau photos

 Jacek Wrzyszczynski.
 October 17, 2008

-during WWII, will be on the Polonus web site about june 2008.
+prisoners during WWII, will be on the Polonus web site about

 Dear Olivier and Alain Rempfer,